Rhino Post Safari Lodge

 From Johannesburg/Pretoria: Take the N12/N4 highway to Nelspruit.
 From Nelspruit, take the R40 through White River and follow the signs to Hazyview.
 After approximately 45 km, you will go down a steep hill towards a T-junction.
 Turn left at the T-junction towards Hazyview.
 In Hazyview, turn right onto the R536 towards the Paul Kruger Gate, Kruger National Park.

-There is a Kruger National Park Daily Conservation Fee payable at the entrance gate - this is currently R62 per person per stay PLUS a one-off vehicle entrance fee of R62 for self-drive visitors - subject to change.
+There is a Kruger National Park Concession Fee payable in cash at the entrance gate - this is currently R76 per person per stay - subject to change.

 Enter the Park, and drive straight for approximately 12 km.
 You will reach a 4-way crossing.
 Proceed straight across for another 2 km, until you reach a T-junction.
 Turn left at this junction, and continue for approximately 1 km until you reach another 4-way crossing.
 Turn right here.
 You will cross a low water bridge (over the Sabi River), and approximately 4 km later you will cross the Sand River.